Nivalyx/osu-wiki/wiki/BBCode/id.md

 ### Email

 ```
-[email=ADDRESS]text[/email]
+[email=ALAMAT]text[/email]
 ```

 The `[email]` tag creates a clickable hyperlink, which opens a new email in the default mail program with the address field pre-populated.

-In order to create a link, two arguments need to be specified: the `ADDRESS` argument needs to be a valid email address, while `text` is the displayed text that serves as a hyperlink.
+In order to create a link, two arguments need to be specified: the `ALAMAT` argument needs to be a valid email address, while `text` is the displayed text that serves as a hyperlink.
 If the `text` argument is not defined, the hyperlink will not be created correctly.

 ### Image